Nicky Lopez Player Props: Royals vs. Braves

 Braves Pitching Rankings

-- The Braves have a 3.79 team ERA that ranks seventh among all league pitching staffs.
+- The Braves have a 3.73 team ERA that ranks sixth across all MLB pitching staffs.

 - The Braves surrender the second-fewest home runs in baseball (10 total, 0.7 per game).

-- The Braves will send Elder (1-0) to the mound for his third start of the season.
+- The Braves will look to Wright (0-0) in his second start of the season.

-- The righty last pitched on Monday against the Cincinnati Reds, when he threw 6 1/3 scoreless innings while giving up six hits.
+- His last time out was on Tuesday against the Cincinnati Reds, when the right-hander went three innings, surrendering four earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.